lfsalasg/SiMUN/GROMACS/Standard_Simulation/ABOUT.md

 1. A minimization step using the `minim.mdp` file.
 2. A equilibration step using the `equil.mdp` file.
 3. Scaling the box obtained during the equilibration stage to the average density.
 The script calculates the density starting at the 800ps.
 You may need to change this!
 4. A production step using the `final.mdp` file.
-Be aware that this script was thogught to produce on the NVT ensemble.
+Be aware that this script was thought to produce on the NVT ensemble.

 ## How to use?